SuperHouse/IOMOD/README.md

 A general-purpose I/O module for the [Testomatic PCB test jig system](https://github.com/superhouse/testomatic) and other projects.

+For use with Arduino, see Rob Tillaart's excellent library at [github.com/RobTillaart/AD5593R](https://github.com/RobTillaart/AD5593R)

 ![IO Mod](Images/IOMOD-AD5593R-v2_0-oblique.png)

 Testomatic provides sockets for I/O modules, allowing the capabilities